 If you’re just getting started, know this.

 Surprise!
-There is NO one miracle, do-it-all product that will cure every skin problems.
-There is NO one product that will cure everyone’s acne, hyperpigmentation and others for that matter.
+There is NO one miracle, a do-it-all product that will cure every skin problem.
+There is NO one product that will cure everyone’s acne, hyperpigmentation, and others for that matter.
 That’s why it’s called a routine, comprised of different steps and products.
 It is a trial and error process and we all HAVE to go through it.
-After a million of questions and answers, you will still have to try the product yourself to see if it works for you.
+After a million questions and answers, you will still have to try the product yourself to see if it works for you.
 Everyone’s skin is different, even if we have a similar type.
 With that, we all bear the same risk of having adverse effects.
-But we can reduce the risk by READ and RESEARCH.
-And after a while, we build a certain instinct that make things easier.
+But we can reduce the risk by READING and RESEARCH.
+And after a while, we build a certain instinct that makes things easier.
 Still, the learning process never ends.

 This too shall pass – a good mantra.
 Why give up on something that you work on so hard just because you hit a bump on the road?
 Find a way to cross it or go around it or eliminate it.
 Either way, keep moving.
 This particular paragraph is inspired by Fika who struggled with her hormonal acne.
 Big hug to her and everyone else who is dealing the same.